-One Star - Low Emission

-The one Star Label identifies engines that meet the Air Resources Board's 2001 exhaust emissions standards.
+One Star - Low Emission EOW Commence of the strength EM/IS SLOP 22531 The One Star label identifies engines that meet the Air Resources Board's 2001 exhaust emissions standards.
 Engines meeting these standards have 75% lower emissions than conventional carbureted two-stroke engines.
 These engines are equivalent to the U.S. EPA's 2006 standards for marine engines.

-Two Stars - Very Low Emission

-The two Star Label identifies engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2004 exhaust emissions standards.
+Two Stars - Very Low Emission EMISSION 22532 The Two Star label identifies engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2004 exhaust emissions standards.
 Engines meeting these standards have 20% lower emissions than One Star - Low Emission engines.

-Three Stars - Ultra Low Emission

-The three Star Label identifies engines that meet the Air Resources Board's personal Watercraft and Outboard marine engine 2008 exhaust emissions standards or the Sterndrive and Inboard marine engine 2003-2008 exhaust emission standards.
+Three Stars - Ultra Low Emission ULTRA-LOW EMISSION 22533 The Three Star label identifies engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2008 exhaust emissions standards or the Sterndrive and Inboard marine engine 2003-2008 exhaust emission standards.
 Engines meeting these standards have 65% lower emissions than One Star - Low Emission engines.

-Four Stars - Super Ultra Low Emission

-The four Star label identifies engines that meet the Air Resources Board's Sterndrive and Inboard marine engine 2009 exhaust emission standards.
+Four Stars - Super Ultra Low Emission SUPER-ULTRA-LON SUPER- The Four Star label identifies engines that meet the Air Resources Board's Sterndrive and Inboard marine engine 2009 exhaust emission standards.
 Personal Watercraft and Outboard marine engines may also comply with these standards.
-Engines meeting these standards have 90% lower emissions than One Star-Low Emission engines.
+Engines meeting these standards have 90% lower emissions than One Star - Low Emission engines.